 Some massage tools work by using vibration.
 Vibrational massage can be performed by a professional therapist or by an electronic device.
 It can stimulate blood circulation and reduce pain in the area.
 This can be useful for sciatic pain.

 How to Stretch Properly

-Stretch gently, stretch frequently.
-Proper stretching is not painful, it relieves it.
-Only take the stretch to the point you begin to feel pain, then back off a bit from there.
-That is your beginning stretch point.
+Only stretch to the point you begin to feel pain, then back off a bit.
+This is the beginning point of your stretch.

 Sciatic Pain Stretch